Spain defeats Switzerland on penalties and advances to the semi-finals of the Euro

 At the time, Sommer’s personality was inflated, drowning out the Spanish goalkeeper’s cry over and over and allowing penalty shootouts to come in.

-The Spanish celebration was a mixture of relief and euphoria, as players and coaches embraced Oyarzabal on the lawn in St Petersburg.
-Several Swiss fell to their knees in the center of the circle.

-Spain has missed its last five penalties in regular time, including two at Euro 2020.

-And now they are waiting for the winner of the Belgium-Italy match.
+Spain was waiting for the winner in the confrontation between Belgium and Italy.

-“You always have to have the mindset that every game is a new game,” Simpon said.
-“For the semi-finals, you have to come the same way we did, with just thinking that you have to win … we have the near future, we have to win this European Cup.”
+Twitter fan.
+Beer specialist.
+Entrepreneur.
+General pop culture nerd.
+Music trailblazer.
+Problem solver.
+Bacon evangelist.
+Foodaholic.